23skannekanti/23skannekanti/README.md

 ### Hey, I'm Satvik Kannekanti

-Aspiring Software Engineer, Data Scienist, and Analyst sharing about my journey and learnings in tech<br/>
+Aspiring Software Engineer, Data Scienist, and Data Analyst sharing about my journey and learnings in tech<br/>
 📖 Studying [Data Analytics]() at the Ohio State University, Columbus, OH<br/>
 📊 Currently learning about data analytics and machine learning